Dethon/show-the-flow/README.md

 By default the container will be listening to the port `8190`.
 You can personalize it by editing the `.env` file.

 ### Run with Poetry

-If you just want to quickly spin up the application for your own use you can also install it and all its dependencies in a virtual environment with `Poetry`.
+If you have a local Redis server and want to quickly spin up the application for your own use you can also install it and its dependencies in a virtual environment with `Poetry`.
 This approach requires `python 3.10`.

 First install `Poetry` if you don't have it already:
 ```